tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/historian-patterns.md

 perfectly linear increase with no noise), that pattern indicates the data may be synthetic or heavily filtered.

 A legitimate data-smoothing scenario occurs when an operator notices a sensor failure (a sensor reporting implausible values) and manually corrects the time-series by replacing the bad values with synthetic estimates.
-For example, if a current sensor fails and reports zero current for an hour when actual current is nonzero, an operator might replace the bad data with interpolated values based on surrounding correct data.
+If a current sensor fails and reports zero current for an hour when actual current is nonzero, an operator might replace the bad data with interpolated values based on surrounding correct data.
 This correction is documented: the audit log shows a cluster of edits at the same time with an annotation indicating sensor correction.

 An illegitimate scenario occurs when the historian is edited to hide evidence.
-For example, if a fault condition existed that the historian originally recorded, but the historian is later edited to remove or smooth out the evidence of the fault, the edited values would appear suspiciously smooth (all fault-related measurements replaced with constant baseline values, or a fault period replaced with an interpolated smooth transition).
-The difference between legitimate correction and illegitimate editing is context: a legitimate correction is rare, documented, and affects a small time range (typically seconds to minutes of bad data); an illegitimate edit affects larger time ranges (hours to days) and is not documented.
+If a fault condition existed that the historian originally recorded, but the historian is later edited to remove or smooth out the evidence of the fault, the edited values would appear suspiciously smooth (all fault-related measurements replaced with constant baseline values, or a fault period replaced with an interpolated smooth transition).
+The difference between legitimate correction and illegitimate editing is context: a legitimate correction is rare, documented, and affects a small time range (seconds to minutes of bad data); an illegitimate edit affects larger time ranges (hours to days) and is not documented.

 ## Event patterns and cascade analysis